 An email landed in my mailbox two days back from the fine folks over at Shameless Promotions PR.
 Inside the email was a link to a music video for the song Bluebird, Hollywood… Domino’ from a band that was all new to me, The Gorstey Lea Street Choir.
-A pair of names, one for the song and another for that band, made that compelled me to know more about them.
+A pair of names, one for the song and another for that band, that compelled me to know more about them.
 The band name comes with a story behind it.
-The song is a story.
+The song arrives as a story.

 First things first, then shall we.
 Here is a link to the video: